 West coasters are more laid back with time - social events often start 30 minutes late as people find parking and meander over.
 People also dress more casually; if you show up to an interview in a suit you’ll probably be overdressed.

 LA catering is more accommodating of dietary needs like being gluten free, vegan or keto.
-Some shows have recycling and composting.
+Many shows have recycling and composting.
 The coffee stations have nine types of milk-adjacent fluids.

 What makes you decide against hiring someone?

 A rant-heavy or unhinged social media presence.
 Being desperate or pushy while asking for work.
 Someone who’s convinced they already know everything.
-A bad attitude or sketchy reputation.
 Taking a long time to reply to texts; if a job offer sits unread for two days I’ll probably have to move on and hire someone else.

 How can I get good at pulling focus?